thefLink/DeepSleep/README.md

 ## Detection

-The callstack to a thread in the ```DelayExecution``` state includes unknown/tampered memory regions and additionally includes addresses to VirtualProtect()
+The callstack to a thread in the ```DelayExecution``` state includes unknown/tampered memory regions and additionally includes addresses to VirtualProtect().
+[Hunt-Sleeping-Beacons](https://github.com/thefLink/Hunt-Sleeping-Beacons) detects this.
 It may be possible to apply that metric to other C2 using a different technique to Sleep.

 ![Weird Stack](/Screens/WeirdTrace.png?raw=true "Weird Trace")